Dear Students, Parents, Teachers and Prospective Parents,

 Field trips are organised to link with the subjects and topics being undertaken at that time and these give opportunities to explore the wonders of Kampala and Uganda, enriching the curriculum taught in the classrooms and connecting children’s learning to the world outside.
 The Outdoor Education Programme in Key Stage 2 takes the children further afield and they are able to stay overnight at locations outside of the city and even in another country (Year 6).

-The extensive after- school clubs programme allows the children to explore their passions and interests beyond the classroom, offering a range of sporting, creative and community linked activities, that make use of the excellent facilities the school has to offer and promoting a well balanced lifestyle.
+At KISU Primary we run a large number of extra-curricular activities, which allow the children to explore their passions and interests beyond the classroom.
+We offer a range of sporting, creative and community linked activities, which make use of the excellent facilities the school has to offer and promote a well balanced lifestyle.